sberbank-ai/DetIE/README.md

 head -5 systems_output/detie243_output.txt
 ```

 This will save the predictions into the `modules/model/evaluation/carb-openie6/systems_output/` directory.
+The same
+should be done with `modules/model/evaluation/carb-openie6/detie_conj_predictions.py`.

 To reproduce the DetIE numbers from the Table 3 in the paper, run